Terkwood/hello-pi/midi_light_show/README.md

 Thank you to [fluidsynth](http://www.fluidsynth.org/), which allowed us to send MIDI output to an audio device on Raspberry Pi.

 We greatly appreciate the availability of [Project Gutenberg](https://www.gutenberg.org/wiki/Main_Page), which provides most of its content with [very few restrictions](https://www.gutenberg.org/wiki/Gutenberg:Permission_How-To).
+The Rach 3 MIDI file in this project was derived from the MP3 audio available here.

 ### Audio and MIDI Resources